distopialabs/Smaran/README-AE.md

 The Decentralized-Ledger portion of the artifact lives on a separate branch: <https://github.com/distopialabs/Smaran/tree/timing_debug>.
 Follow the README there to reproduce Figures 6 and 7.

-The two portions are on separate branches because their Smaran cores have diverged in ways that would need architectural reconciliation to unify.
-That reconciliation is queued for after the AE deadline; the split does not affect the correctness of either portion.

 ---

 ## Troubleshooting